Hillside Cemetery Hosts ‘No Stone Left Alone’ Ceremony

-Medicine Hat – The City of Medicine Hat invites the public to attend Hillside Cemetery on Wednesday, November 7 from 10 a.m. to 12 p.m. to participate in the “No Stone Left Alone” ceremony.
+Medicine Hat – The City of Medicine Hat invites the public to attend Hillside Cemetery on Monday, November 4, from 10 am to 12 pm to participate in the ‘No Stone Left Alone’ ceremony.

-This year Medicine Hat is privileged to host this solemn ceremony.
-Organizers have over 900 confirmed attendees, including 800 students and 160 dignitaries, military personnel, musicians and guests.
+The City of Medicine Hat is privileged to host this solemn ceremony.
+Organizers have more than 700 confirmed attendees, including 600 students and 160 dignitaries, military personnel, musicians and guests.

 Please be advised as part of the ceremony there will be processionals up and down the main roads within the cemetery grounds.